 And to my mind nothing looks more cheerful than a wall with planters on filled with scarlet geraniums such as you see in Spain.

-Please remember, take these simple steps to care for your garden whilst you are travelling and please do not to bring home any plants, flowers or seeds from abroad.
+Please remember, take these simple steps to carry out essential garden task before you go on holiday if you are going travelling and please do not to bring home any plants, flowers or seeds from abroad.

 Mediterranean Garden Ideas

 The main features of your garden should include some or all of the following:

 - Greek Pithoi

 Pathways are usually paved, gravel, or tiled, Mediterranean tiles are generally bright blues, greens and aqua and will add an instant summer feel to your space.